The State of Mental Health in Schools

 Developing Mental Health Services That Include School Staff, Mental Health Professionals, and Community Resources

-School districts committed to supporting their student’s mental health should invest in developing a system of mental health services.
+School districts committed to supporting their student’s behavioral health should invest in developing a system of behavioral health services.

 This could include resources for students and families and training and support for school staff, especially school psychologists, social workers, counselors, and teachers.

-It is also critical to involve the surrounding community in school-based mental health initiatives by connecting with local organizations and support groups specializing in mental health services.
+It is also critical to involve the surrounding community in school-based behavioral health initiatives by connecting with local organizations and support groups specializing in behavioral health services.

-By having a comprehensive system of mental health resources available to staff, schools can better ensure they receive the best mental health care possible.
+By having a comprehensive system of behavioral health resources available to staff, schools can better ensure they receive the best behavioral health care possible.

 Make Cultural and Linguistic Competency a Priority